bolser/minable/readme.md

 Sass 3.2+

 # SASS projects
-Minable includes an easy way to generate a directory with all the necessary files.
+Minable includes an m way to generate a directory with all the necessary files.
 For command line help: `$ minable help`

 #### Install